An enumeration of 1-perfect ternary codes: Enumeration of concatenated ternary 1-perfect codes of length 13

 So, among the $93278251$ different codes obtained as shown in the end of Section~\ref{sss:dcoset}, only multi-concatenated codes can be equivalent.
-Most of those codes has rank $12$ and are uni-concatenated by the following lemma. \begin{lemma} A concatenated $(13,3^{10},3)_3$ code has rank at most $12$.
-A multi-concatenated $(13,3^{10},3)_3$ code has rank at most $11$. \end{lemma} \begin{proof} Let a $(13,3^{10},3)_3$ code $P$ be represented in the form~\eqref{eq:P}.
+Most of those codes have rank~$12$ and are uni-concatenated by the following lemma. \begin{lemma} A concatenated $(13,3^{10},3)_3$ code has rank at most~$12$.
+A multi-concatenated $(13,3^{10},3)_3$ code has rank at most~$11$. \end{lemma} \begin{proof} Let a $(13,3^{10},3)_3$ code $P$ be represented in the form~\eqref{eq:P}.
 Assume without loss of generality that $\vc0\in P$.
 The union $M=\bigcup_{i=0}^8 C_i$ is a distance-$2$ MDS codes.
-Such a code in $\FF_3^9$ is unique up to equivalence, and it is orthogonal to a word from $1$s and $2$s.
-It follows that $P$ is orthogonal to a word with nonzeros in the first $9$ coordinates and zeros in the last $4$ coordinates.
-Hence, the rank of $P$ is less than $13$.
+Such a code in $\FF_3^9$ is unique up to equivalence, and it is orthogonal to a word from~$1$s and~$2$s.
+It follows that $P$ is orthogonal to a word with nonzeros in the first~$9$ coordinates and zeros in the last $4$ coordinates.
+Hence, the rank of~$P$ is less than~$13$.
 If the code is multi-concatenated, then similarly it is orthogonal to another word with another set of nonzero positions.
-Hence, the rank does not exceed $13-2$. \end{proof} For the remaining $1164331$ codes of rank less than $12$, the multi-concatenated property can be checked relatively fast, and we found that the majority of them are uni-concatenated.
-Recognizing equivalence among the $74464$ multi-concatenated codes (it took about $4.5$ core-years), $37540$ equivalence classes were found. \begin{theorem}[computational] There are exactly $93241327$ equivalence classes of concatenated ternary $1$-perfect codes of length $13$. \end{theorem} The distribution of equivalence classes according to the rank and the dimension of the kernel is shown in Table~\ref{t:rk}.
-Note that the zeros in Table~\ref{t:rk} are theoretically explained by Corollary~\ref{c:r-k} and the following obvious observation, a special case of~\cite[Proposition~5.1]{PheVil:q-kernel}: if a ternary code $C$ has the kernel of size $|C|/3$, then the affine span of $C$ has size $3\cdot |C|$.
-However, the existence of $1$-perfect $(13,3^{10},3)_3$ codes of rank $12$ and kernel dimension less than $3$ remains open.
+Hence, the rank does not exceed~$13-2$. \end{proof} For the remaining $1164331$ codes of rank less than~$12$, the multi-concatenated property can be checked relatively fast, and we found that the majority of them are uni-concatenated.
+Recognizing equivalence among the $74464$ multi-concatenated codes (it took about $4.5$ core-years), $37540$ equivalence classes were found.
+The final results are described in the next section.